jhagas/greenhouse-ui/README.md

 ## Thank You

 Thanks to Ko Assad for giving me ideas for developing this smart monitoring device for greenhouse.
-I hope your Nephentes business going well and inpsire more people to love this native South East Asia plant.
+I hope your Nephentes business going well and inspire more people to love this native South East Asia plant.
+Big thanks to Mas Jhelang for using this project as university project.

-Thanks to Farid and Wildan for helping me operate callibration environment and organize the all the data we got.
-Thanks to Ibu Melania to held Akuisisi Data Digital MBKM Course, and Mas Gusti for staying at Laboratorium Elektronika Fisika ITS to accompany the data collection process.